certbot/certbot/pull_request_template.md

 ## Pull Request Checklist

-- [ ] If the change isn't just to unpackaged tests or scripts, edit the `master` section of `CHANGELOG.md` to include a description of the change being made.
+- [ ] If the change being made is to a [distributed component](docs/contributing.rst#code-components-and-layout), edit the `master` section of `CHANGELOG.md` to include a description of the change being made.
 - [ ] Add [mypy type